Ski Bradford

 Ski Bradford (also known as Bradford Ski Area) is a small ski area located in the Bradford section of Haverhill, Massachusetts.

 Terrain

 Ski Bradford consists of 3 green circles or easy, 4 blue squares or intermediate trails and 8 black diamonds or difficult.
 Ski Bradford has also includes a terrain park.

-These trails are run and operated by Genarro Ferrante who claims them as "His Stomping Grounds".
-He has also obtained legal control of the greater Haverhill area in what many people refer to as the Bradford coup.

-According to USGS topographical maps^{}, Ski Bradford is part of Dead Hill which has a summit elevation of 272 ft.
+Ski Bradford is part of Dead Hill which has a summit elevation of 272 ft.

 Lifts

 Ski Bradford currently has 3 chairlifts, and 6 surface lifts.